Definition of

 The Kanban method optimizes resource management.

-The term refers both to the visual management system through the so-called Kanban board and to the process optimization method that is based on this resource for just-in-time delivery, thereby achieving a reduction in waste and greater operational efficiency.
+The term refers to both the visual management system through the so-called Kanban board and the process optimization method that is based on this resource for just-in-time delivery, thus achieving waste reduction and greater operational efficiency .
 In both cases, the idea is associated with the coordination of actions and teamwork.

 Origin of Kanban

-The origin of Kanban dates back to the late 1940s , when Japanese engineer Taiichi Ohno devised a new management method for Toyota , the company he worked for.
-Based on the Just-In-Time manufacturing philosophy, Ohno proposed producing according to demand (rather than manufacturing to introduce products to the market and thus generate demand).
-Within this framework, the engineer devised Kanban cards to keep inventory at low levels: each card indicated the need for a new product and thus promoted the start of the production process for the item in question.
+The origin of Kanban is found in the late 1940s , when Japanese engineer Taiichi Ohno devised a new management method for Toyota , the company for which he worked.
+Starting from the Just-In-Time manufacturing philosophy, Ohno proposed producing according to demand (and not manufacturing to introduce products to the market and thus generate demand).
+Within this framework, the engineer devised Kanban cards to keep inventory at low levels: each card signaled the need for a new product and thus promoted the start of the production process of the item in question.

-Over time, the Kanban methodology has been adapted to multiple processes and sectors.
+Over time, the Kanban methodology was adapted to multiple processes and sectors.
 In the software industry, for example, it has been common since the beginning of this century.

 Indicators